-Date: We removed the biggest on our seed potatoes.
-We planted our seed potatoes in 5 la arge black We emptied a bag of into each large black We mixed in one scoop of to help our plants grow.
-We placed the tubs on a drop sheet to protect the We plantedseed potatoes a around the edge of each tub.
-The type of potato we planted is called · We made sure the sprouts were facin ng We covered the seed potatoes with more We the soil to sett tle the soil around the seed potatoes.
-Growing Our Crop of Potatoes S Potatoes are made on the of the potato plant.
-As the potato plants grew we addec d more soil to the tubs.
+Date:

+Ne removed the biggest on our seed potatoes.

+Ne planted our seed potatoes in 5 large black

+Ne emptied a bag ofinto each large black

+Ne mixed in two scoops ofto help our plants grow.

+Ne placed the tubs on a drop sheet to protect the

+N e plantedseed potatoes around the edge of each tub.
+The type

+of potato we planted is called

+Ne made sure the sprouts were facing

+Ne covered the seed potatoes with more

+We the soil to settle the soil around the seed potatoes.

+Growing Our Crop of Potatoes

+Potatoes are made on the of the potato plant.

+As the potato plants grew we added more soil to the tubs.
 This is called